- Auto Liability

 •Pennsylvania Bar Association

-John (Jack) is a member of the Casualty Department and focuses his practice on the defense of auto liability, representing over a thousand automobile cases to conclusion.
+John (Jack) is a member of the Casualty Department and co-chair of the firm's auto liability practice group.
+He focuses his practice on the defense of auto liability, representing over a thousand automobile cases to conclusion.
 The majority of cases ended in defense verdicts or verdicts lower than the settlement offers.

 Jack is a graduate of Penn State University and a former member of law enforcement, having worked for the Lackawanna Sheriff's Department.
 While attending the Widener University School of Law, Jack worked as the commercial sales manager for ADT Security Systems in Philadelphia and southern New Jersey from 1988 through 1996.